ludmercentre/rna-seq_workflow/markdown_files/DGE_analysis.md

 Albeit with the possibility of being even more complex, the DGEList object has to contain at least two data frames, **assays** and **colData**.
 As picture onf this figure from the Huber et al., 2015 Nature methods paper.[^2]
 ![Figure 2: The integrative data container SummarizedExperiment](https://ludmercentre.github.io/rna-seq_workflow/markdown_files/images/41592_2015_Article_BFnmeth3252_Fig2_HTML.webp)

+The **assays** data contains the actual gene expression data organized by features (genes) in rows and the samples as columns.
+The **colData** file should contain the sample names or identification as rows **IN THE SAME ORDER** as the column names in the **assays** data and metadata as columns.
+The choice of metadata to include will vary with each experiment, this data can be used to cluster, label and better understand the expression data and is therefore very important.

+## 2. Performing the DE analysis in R:

+Below we will go through the steps of a typical Control (Ctrl) vs. Condition (Cond) bulk RNA-Seq differential gene expression analysis.

+### 2.1 Data import and setup:

 <br />

 ---